 The conversion of the larger stores for use as craft shops and workshops, and other attractions, have changed the whole nature of the town.
 An annual Jazz Festival at Morpeth - in venues and in the streets, also attracts a large crowd of visitors.

 Many of the local buildings are listed by the National Trust, and careful restoration has preserved them for the future.
 Unfortunately the major wharves have now been removed or fallen into disrepair, but history lives on in the streets of the town.

 A large number of events in our family history are recorded at Morpeth, and it was home to around seven generations of Fairhalls, most of whom seemed to have been tradespersons or artisans.
 The family worshipped at St James Anglican Church, the building generously donated by Edward Close in 1837, at a recorded cost of £1,441.2.11.
 Mr Charles Fairhall was a Warden of the Church, and, as a Tiler and Plasterer, laid the ceramic tiles in the foyer.
 In later years, this church was extended, and it features a cut stone pulpit, a pipe organ, cedar pews and a beautiful stained glass window on the east wall (as a memorial to Mr Close - erected in 1871).

 The early generations had births, deaths and marriages registered as having occurred at Anambah, a large property to the west of Morpeth, at Lochinvar, Branxton, Maitland and other district localities, so it is apparent that family members lived and worked throughout the Hunter.
 The original immigrant couple, William and his wife Ann, are buried in the Anglican portion of Morpeth Cemetery, along with many of their descendants.

-Although there are Fairhalls throughout the Hunter district, there are no persons with that surname actually living in Morpeth today.
+Although there are many Fairhalls still living today throughout the Hunter region, I believe there are no persons with that surname actually living in Morpeth today.